conmaol/maglocunus/d/data.md

     a -- where --> d
 ```

-The unlabelled root entity here represents a specific ‘birth event’, which took place on the date and in the town specified, and which involved a new person named ‘Kate’ entering the world.
+The unlabelled root entity here represents a specific *birth event*, which took place on the date (the *when*) and in the town (the *where*) specified, and which involved a new person named ‘Kate’ (the *who*) entering the world.

-The idea that Kate’s birth is an ‘entity’, just like Kate herself is an entity, but that it is a special kind of entity known as an ‘event’ (ie. something that has happened), can be teased out by adding a couple of entity types to the graph:
+Note that Kate’s birth can be viewed as an entity in our world, much like Kate herself is an entity in our world.
+A birth is a special kind of entity known as an *event* – something that has happened.
+We can represent this in our graph by adding *entity types*:

 ```mermaid
 flowchart TD